TomatenKuchenDEV/docs/docs/level.md

 ---
 title: Level & Leaderboard
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-Explains the leaderboard and the level system of the bot.
+description: Explains the leaderboard and the level system of the bot.
 image: /img/leaderboard.png
 ---